SpyCooper/SciCalculator/README.md

 ## Folder Structure

-- `src`: the folder to maintain sources
+The only folder on GitHub is the  `src` folder that is used to maintain sources.
-- `bin`: the folder with compiled output files from running the program in VSCode

 ## Execution